lakshan2001sachintha/library-system-backend/README.md

-# 📚 LibraryBackend — .NET Library Management API
+# 📚 Library Management System - Backend

 A lightweight **CRUD Web API** built with **.NET 9**, **Entity Framework Core**, and **SQLite** to manage library books.
 It supports basic operations like **Add**, **View**, **Update**, and **Delete** books and follows a clean **MVC** architecture.